tmalsburg/helm-bibtex/README.md

 - Bibliothèque National de France
 - Gallica Bibliothèque Numérique

-This list can be extended using the configuration variable `helm-bibtex-fallback-options`.
+This list can be extended using the customization variable `helm-bibtex-fallback-options`.

 ## Requirements